linusjf/RIAY/HOWTO.md

 Results:

-1. The day is generated from the length of the videos.txt file.
-The day is the number of lines in the file + 1.
+1. Computes the `day of year` from the length of the videos.txt file.
+`day of year = (number of lines in videos.txt) + 1`
     In this case, 10.
-2. Video id is appended to the `videos.txt` file in the root directory.
+2. Appends the Video id to the file `videos.txt` present in the root directory.
-3.  `Day010.md` is generated in the January subdirectory.
+3. Generates markdown file `Day010.md` in the `January` subdirectory.
-4.  `Day010.jpg` image is generated in the `January/jpgs` directory.
+4. Generates image file `Day010.jpg` in the `January/jpgs` directory.
-5.  `Day010.md` file name is appended to the `January/compact.txt` file.
+5. Appends `Day010.md` filename to the `January/compact.txt` file.
-6.  `January20XX.md` file is updated (in the root directory) with the `Day010.md` contents.
+6. Updates `January20XX.md` file in the root directory with the contents of `Day010.md`.
+7. Updated files:
+  7.1 `./videos.txt`
+  7.2 `./January20XX.md`
+  7.3 `./January/compact.txt`
+8. Created files:
+  8.1 `./January/Day010.md`
+  8.2 `./January/jpgs/Day010.jpg`

 ## Add today's sharing